Former Prosecutor Assisting Clients in Fort Worth and Tarrant County

 Call us right now to get help.

 We’ve helped hundreds of people in Texas, and we can help you too.
 We’ll set you up with a free conversation with Mr. Fulgham which will help you know what to do next.
-The Fulgham Law Firm serves Fort Worth and Tarrant county areas.
+Fulgham Hampton Criminal Defense Attorneys serves Fort Worth and Tarrant county areas.

 About the Author: